Automotive safety: US specificities

 Transportation safety in the United States is monitored by various agencies.

-Government-collected data, such as that from the US Fatality Analysis Reporting System, show other countries achieving safety performance improvements over time greater than those achieved in the US:

 Research on the trends in use of heavy vehicles indicate that a significant difference between the US and other countries is the relatively high prevalence of pickup trucks and SUVs in the US.
 A 2003 study by the US Transportation Research Board found that SUVs and pickup trucks are significantly less safe than passenger cars, that non-US branded vehicles tend to be safer than US branded vehicles, and that the size and weight of a vehicle has a significantly smaller effect on safety than the quality of the vehicle's engineering.
 In the US, the level of large commercial truck traffic has substantially increased since the 1960s, while highway capacity has not kept pace with the increase in large commercial truck traffic on US highways.
 However, other factors exert significant influence; Canada has lower roadway death and injury rates despite a vehicle mix comparable to that of the US.
 Nevertheless, the widespread use of truck-based vehicles as passenger carriers is correlated with roadway deaths and injuries not only directly by dint of vehicular safety performance per se, but also indirectly through the relatively low fuel costs that facilitate the use of such vehicles in North America; motor vehicle fatalities decline as fuel prices increase.

 The US NHTSA has issued relatively few regulations since the mid-1980s; most of the vehicle-based reduction in vehicle fatality rates in the US during the last third of the 20th Century were gained by the initial NHTSA safety standards issued from 1968 to 1984 and subsequent voluntary changes in vehicle design and construction by vehicle manufacturers.

 Issues for particular demographic groups

-Pregnant women
+Women

+The domain of automotive design has been traditionally characterized as male-dominated.
+As a result there has been a lack of female automotive designers in the area of automotive safety compared to male automotive designers.
+This leads to oversights in automotive safety and ergonomics for female consumers, who make up 62% of all new cars sold in the USA.
+According to the Insurance Institute for Highway Safety (IIHS), women are less likely to get into a crash than men are.
+However, women are 17% more likely to die in a car crash and 73% more likely to sustain serious injuries from a crash when compared to men.
+In rear-end collisions, female drivers face a higher risk of whiplash injuries when compared to their male counterparts due to their lighter weight which causes them to be propelled forward more rapidly.

 When pregnant, women should continue to use seatbelts and airbags properly.
 A University of Michigan study found that "unrestrained or improperly restrained pregnant women are 5.7 times more likely to have an adverse fetal outcome than properly restrained pregnant women".
 If seatbelts are not long enough, extensions are available from the car manufacturer or an aftermarket supplier.